jessepav/lacygoill-wiki-backup/warez.md

     /server irc.irchighway.net
     /j #ebooks

-Maybe wait 30 seconds after joining to send to channel.
+Maybe wait 30 seconds after joining to send to the channel.
 Run `@search your_book_title` to get a list of results in a zip archive.
 Unzip the archive, and search a line containing the book you're looking for.
-Finally, copy the bang command, and run in the channel.
+Finally, copy the bang command, and run it in the channel.
 Example:

     !temerut Nick Cutter - The Troop (epub).rar